bump-sh/docs/src/_guides/bump-sh-tutorials/mocking-with-microcks.md

 ![The "Direct upload artifact" modal window](/images/guides/mocking-with-microcks/upload-modal.png)

-The modal that pops up is asking for an Artifact, which is referring to various documents that could describe an API, like a [Postman Collection](_guides/bump-sh-tutorials/try-requests-in-postman.md) and other "API description documents".
+The modal that pops up is asking for an Artifact, which is referring to various documents that could describe an API, like a [Postman Collection](_guides/bump-sh-tutorials/try-requests-in-postman.md) and [other API description documents](https://microcks.io/documentation/references/artifacts/).
 We can pop our OpenAPI in there, which is the same `openapi.yaml` document that you deploy to Bump.sh.

 The question about primary or secondary artifacts can be ignored for now.